 As educators we know it’s critical that we leverage the cultural wealth of students and our school communities.
 Memphis is synonymous with music, the city has gifted the world some of its greatest music.
 When we began leading our Memphis schools, the music programs were long neglected.
 Despite their city’s rich history, students had little means to carry forward this legacy of musical greatness.
 Over the years we’ve made strong investments in reinvigorating each of our school’s music programs and other extracurriculars so that students have the opportunity to connect with their city’s music heritage, explore their passions, and develop key life skills.

 The music program at Fairley challenges students to look beyond their self-imposed limitations to tap into their latent potential.
-While compassionate and supportive, Cowan’s like all Green Dot educators, consistently raises the bar and holds all students to high expectations.
-“I would always tell them, when you get out in the real world I want you to be over prepared.”
+While compassionate and supportive, Fairley music teacher, Michael Cowan’s like all Green Dot educators, consistently raises the bar and holds all students to high expectations.
+"I would always tell them, when you get out in the real world I want you to be over prepared," said Cowans.

 Rigorous, college-prep-focused, academic programs combined with small class sizes, and individualized supports have yielded great progress.
 Under Green Dot’s Leadership, Hillcrest and Fairley have seen growth in completion and retention rates and academic achievement.
 Notably, Kirby Middle School, and Wooddale Middle School – all achieved Tennessee Value-Added Assessment System (TVAAS) scores of 5 on the state’s most recent assessment.